NDBCLUSTER storage engine can be

 a checkpoint has been

 reached.
-More specific to MySQL Cluster, a checkpoint is a point
+More specific to NDB Cluster, a checkpoint is a point

 in time where all committed transactions are stored on disk.